Lrebaud/robi/README.md

 <p align="justify">
     <img align="right" width="410px" src="./img/logo.png">
-    ROBI is a selection pipeline that select predictive biomarkers from any set of features.
+    ROBI is a selection pipeline that selects predictive biomarkers from any set of features.
-    The selection if performed with a robust and adjustable control of the number of false positives as well as a control for confounders.
+    The selection is performed with a robust and adjustable control of the number of false positives as well as a control for confounders.
     ROBI can control for confounders and already known biomarkers in order to select only new and relevant information.
 </p>